 Have you become dependent upon your pain medication?
 When you try to stop, do you develop uncomfortable withdrawal symptoms such as nausea, body tremors, and strong drug cravings?
 Perhaps you’ve tried on your own to get off morphine or other opiates.
 These opiates are powerful painkillers but can also lead to dependence and addiction.

 Getting off morphine often requires professional medical assistance to ensure safety and to make patients comfortable during detox.
 Morphine is a narcotic analgesic used to treat moderate to severe pain.
 It also has a high profile as a drug of abuse.
-Most people become dependent after legitimate use escalates when a tolerance develops.
-Once the drug’s effects are diminished many people begin taking more and more.
-Of course there are also those people who use it recreationally in order to experience a sense of euphoria or a high.
+Most people become dependent after the legitimate use of escalates when tolerance develops.
+Once the drug’s effects are diminished, many people begin taking more and more.
+Of course, some use it recreationally to experience a sense of euphoria or a high.
 Morphine should always be taken exactly as directed by a doctor to avoid all possible complications.

-Detox, Rehab and Opiate Replacement Therapy are Options to Consider Carefully
+Detox, Rehab, and Opiate Replacement Therapy

 Last Updated on